1st February, 2017

 Thank you, Chris, we are grateful and honoured by your leadership and that you have placed your faith in VWBT.

-Make a donation to the Chris Friday Sub-Fund today or get in touch with our Grants Manager Carolyn Munkton and create a named Sub-Fund of your own.
+Make a donation to the Chris Friday Sub-Fund today or get in touch with VWBT General Manager, Carolyn Munckton. to discuss creating a named Sub-Fund to remember a special woman in your life.